anekix/distributed-systems-notes/README.md

 is an application that executes a collection of protocols to coordinate the actions of multiple processes on a network, such that all components cooperate together to perform a single or small set of related tasks.

+### CHARACTERISTICS OF A DISTRIBUTED SYSTEM.

+***Fault-Tolerant:*** It can recover from component failures without performing incorrect actions.

+***Highly Available:*** It can restore operations, permitting it to resume providing services even when some components have failed.

+***Recoverable:*** Failed components can restart themselves and rejoin the system, after the cause of failure has been repaired.

+***Consistent:*** The system can coordinate actions by multiple components often in the presence of concurrency and failure.
+This underlies the ability of a distributed system to act like a non-distributed system.

+***Scalable:*** It can operate correctly even as some aspect of the system is scaled to a larger size.
+For example, we might increase the size of the network on which the system is running.
+This increases the frequency of network outages and could degrade a "non-scalable" system.
+Similarly, we might increase the number of users or servers, or overall load on the system.
+In a scalable system, this should not have a significant effect.

+***Predictable Performance:*** The ability to provide desired responsiveness in a timely manner.

+***Secure:*** The system authenticates access to data and services